pantheon-systems/documentation/source/_docs/global-cdn-caching.md

 ### Clearing Caches in Drupal Doesn't Update Content/Views

-If you have cleared caches using the Pantheon Dashboard and still see stale Views on your Drupal-powered site, it's possible that the Views cache has persisted.
-For the Views that need to be dynamic, check that those Views have caching enabled and cautiously disable some caching as necessary.
+If you have cleared caches using the Pantheon Dashboard and still see stale views on your Drupal-powered site, it's possible that the Views cache has persisted.
+For the views that need to be dynamic, check that those views have caching enabled and cautiously disable some caching as necessary.

 ### Debugging Cookies and the Global CDN